tfgg/yournextmep/_candidates/eu2014/libdem/sarah-ludford.md

 person: sarah-ludford
 region: london
 party: libdem
-title: London - Liberal Democrats - Sarah Ludford
+title: Sarah Ludford is running for MEP in London for the Liberal Democrats
 incumbent: true
 ---